 There are two ways to import a brush on desktop.
 The most straightforward is to drag and drop the brush into the canvas or double-click the brush file.
-If it isn’t handy, try this:

 Loading brushes using Import Brush Set

-- Tap-hold and select Import Brush Set.
+- Select Import Brush Set.

 Pinning a brush set to the Brush Palette